What Should You Know Before Moving To Boston?

 Boston Has A Strong Tech Scene

 The tech scene in Boston is currently booming.
+Boston has been among the top 4 metros attracting VC funding over the past decade.
 That means there are a great deal of business opportunities in Boston and surrounding areas.
-If you’re searching for a tech related job or are planning to start a technology company, you should add Boston to your list of tech cities.
+If you’re searching for a tech related job or are planning to start a technology company, you should add Boston to your list of cities.
 The tech scene has grown in Boston by leaps in bounds in recent years.
 This is in part thanks to the abundance of top-notch colleges located in the city.
 In essence, many tech students from around the world decide to stay in Boston after they graduate.

 Public Transportation Tends To Close Before The Bars

-Public transportation in Boston, knows as the T, tends to close before the bars.
+Public transportation in Boston, known as the T, tends to close before the bars.
 You should be aware if you plan to stay out late during the weekends or during the weeknights.
 For example, most bars in Boston close at 2 PM.
 However, depending on the line, the T stops running between 12:30 am and 1 PM.
-So, if you plan to close the bars down, just make sure you bring enough money.
-You’ll need to pay for an Uber or a cab so you can get home.
-This can be a big adjustment.
-Especially if you’re moving from a city that has transit available 24 hours per day 7 days per week.
+So, if you plan to close the bars down, just make sure you bring enough money for an Uber or a cab.
+This can be a big adjustment if you’re moving from a city that has transit available 24 hours per day 7 days per week.

 It’s Easy To Go Green In Boston

 Most people who don’t live in Boston are unaware of the fact that it is a great place to go green.
 First and foremost, you don’t need a car to live in Boston due to the many public transportation options to get around the city.
 You can also purchase fresh, locally sourced food at one of the many farmers markets located throughout the city.
 Thanks to state government backed incentives, you may even be able to rent an apartment that runs off of solar energy.